Comparison Article Prompts: 12 "X vs Y" Templates That Pick a Winner

 12. Comparison freshness audit

-Audit this comparison article published `{publishDate}`.
-Flag: (1) Outdated prices, (2) Discontinued features, (3) New features either side has since added, (4) Reviews / market changes worth a note.
-Output a refresh plan.
+Audit this comparison article, last updated `[lastUpdated]`.
+Flag: (1) outdated prices or plan names, (2) discontinued features, (3) new features either side has shipped since, (4) model/version numbers that have moved on, (5) market changes worth a note.
+Output a prioritised refresh checklist, most decision-changing item first.

 Common mistakes

-• Trusting first draft — AI lands on safe middle.
+• Trusting the first draft — the model lands on the safe middle; push it off.

-• No fact-check pass — AI is confidently wrong sometimes.
+• No fact-check pass — the model is confidently wrong on prices and dates often enough to burn you.

 How to push results further

-• Anchor in a real person from your audience.
+• Anchor in one real person from your audience, by name if you can.

 FAQ